-Laramie is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Laramie is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Laramie is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Laramie who work in teaching (15.14%), office and administrative support (12.54%), and sales jobs (8.58%).

 One of the benefits of Laramie is that there is very little traffic.
 The average commute to work is 12.60 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.